We’re boosting biodiversity on our sun parks

 We work on biodiversity as part of all our activities – giving land back to nature is one part of our mission.
 We’re hoping that increasing numbers of companies will join us because, as of January 2023, all new developments should have a legal requirement to make a 10% biodiversity net gain as part of the Environment Act 2021.

 Growing wildflower and grass meadows doesn’t just help animals and plants.
-Rich grasslands sequester much more carbon than poor producing arable land, so our solar parks will be making green energy and storing carbon at the same time.
+Rich grasslands sequester much more carbon than poor producing arable land, so our sun parks will be making green energy and storing carbon at the same time.

 Meadows restore soil health by increasing the amount of organic material, the number of invertebrates, and the degree of microbial activity in the soil.
-Deep-rooting plants help rainwater to percolate down and stop surface runoff of topsoil into rivers, which means that by the end of a solar farm’s average 40-year life, the land will be in better health and can be returned to productive agriculture if needed or left as a rich, biodiverse habitat.
+Deep-rooting plants help rainwater to percolate down and stop surface runoff of topsoil into rivers, which means that by the end of a sun park's average 40-year life, the land will be in better health and can be returned to productive agriculture if needed or left as a rich, biodiverse habitat.

 Similar articles